Dear Octopus: Critical reception

 In The Observer, Ivor Brown agreed with his anonymous Times colleague about the lack of plot.
 He commented that the romance of Fenny and Nicholas provided the play "with what plot it possesses; for the most part it is a family parade offering familiar pleasures.
 There seems to be a little of everything that playgoers like, from Cinderella in her corner to fun in the nursery, from little talks on God to sentimental speeches on Granny's Golden Wedding."
 The reviewer in The Manchester Guardian noted that at a poignant scene between the matriarch, the prodigal daughter and an innocent grandchild "handkerchiefs are discreetly a-flutter among the audience in numbers that must delight any dramatist."

 Revivals and adaptations

-The play was revived in the West End in 1967 at the Haymarket Theatre with Cicely Courtneidge and Jack Hulbert heading a cast that included Lally Bowers, Ursula Howells, Richard Todd and Joyce Carey.
+The play was revived in the West End in 1967 at the Haymarket Theatre, with Cicely Courtneidge and Jack Hulbert heading a cast that included Lally Bowers, Ursula Howells, Richard Todd and Joyce Carey.
+A 1988 production was staged at the Theatre Royal, Windsor.

-In 1943 the play was turned into a film of the same title directed by Harold French and starring Margaret Lockwood and Michael Wilding.
+In 1943, the play was turned into a film of the same title directed by Harold French, starring Margaret Lockwood and Michael Wilding.

+A 2024 stage revival at the National Theatre starred Lindsay Duncan, Bessie Carter, Kate Fahy, Malcolm Sinclair and Billy Howle.